RedHatQE/rhui3-automation/scripts/README.md

 ignored by `ansible-playbook`.
 Other than that, you are free to use the launched RHEL-5 client any way you want, just be sure to log in as root directly.

-Note that RHEL-8 AMIs are missing the unversioned `python` command as well as a working Python installation, which Ansible expects on managed hosts.
-Therefore, if you create a stack with a RHEL-8 client machine, make sure Python is installed and configured there before you run the deployment
+Note that RHEL-8 AMIs are missing the unversioned `python` command.
+This does not affect the deployment because the _platform Python_ is used with RHEL-8 hosts.
+However, if you want to use the `(/usr/bin/)python` executable on a RHEL-8 client, run the following commands there beforehand:
-playbook:

 ```
-dnf -y update rh-amazon-rhui-client-beta
 dnf -y install python3
 alternatives --set python /usr/bin/python3
 ```